Category Archives: Reviews

 What Readers are saying About the Book

-Leatherneck Magazine May 2013
+From The Leatherneck Magazine

 We’ve got a whale of a book to recommend to all you gung-ho leathernecks.
 Colonel Jim Bathurst’s huge memoir is truly a treat to read and consider.
 In fact, I enjoyed reading every page of this fully packed professional, yet very personal narrative.
 Bathurst rose from a high school dropout and Marine boot to the exalted rank of gunnery sergeant before gaining his commission as an officer of Marines.
 His story will speak strongly to each and every Marine.